mKCP

 readBufferSize: number

-The read buffer size for a single connection, measured in MB
+The read buffer size for a single connection, in MB.

 writeBufferSize: number

-The write buffer size for a single connection, measured in MB
+The write buffer size for a single connection, in MB.

 readBufferSize and writeBufferSize specify the memory size used by a single connection.
-When high-speed transmissions are required, specifying larger values for readBufferSize and writeBufferSize can improve speed to some extent, but it will also consume more memory.
+When high-speed transmission is required, specifying larger readBufferSize and writeBufferSize will improve speed to a certain extent, but it will also use more memory.

 header: HeaderObject